-In college, I travelled around with my laptop and a joystick for my simulator sessions (yes, I was, and still am, a nerd).
+In college, I traveled around with my laptop and a joystick for my simulator sessions (yes, I was, and still am, a nerd).
 It was beautifully simple.
 The flight simulator software and joystick cost probably around $100 together.
 On the other hand, a quick YouTube search and you will find some impressive, if not slightly ridiculous home setups.
 Multiple screens, high powered computers, and physical cockpit panels that look just like the real thing can get pricey.
-I recommend X-Plane as my personal preference (www.x-plane.com), although there are several great simulators on the market.
-The newest version as of this writing is X-Plane 10, although I'm still happily running version 9 because my computer runs it more smoothly.
+I recommend X-Plane as my personal preference, although there are several great simulators on the market.
+The newest version as of this writing is X-Plane 11, although I'm still happily running version 9 because my computer runs it more smoothly.
 A basic joystick will do the trick, but you will get more out of your sessions with a flight yoke and rudder pedals if your budget allows.
-I use the CH Products Eclipse Flight Sim Yoke ($179) and enjoy the all-in-one benefits of the single unit.
-X-Force PC should have whatever you need.
+I use the CH Products Eclipse Flight Sim Yoke and enjoy the all-in-one benefits of the single unit.

 You might have noticed that many flight schools offer time in an advanced simulator, like Redbird simulators.
 At my flight school, you can hook up your iPad and use it to navigate and reference just like you would in the airplane.
 They are well worth the hourly cost with an instructor to work on some flight training in a relatively low stress and low cost environment.
 Oh, and up to 20 hours may now be logged as time towards your instrument rating when using an approved simulator such as Redbird at your flight school.